Why study German Studies?

 Through academic course work, participation in study-abroad programs and interaction with outstanding faculty and visiting lecturers from around the world, German majors and minors have the opportunity to broaden their horizons and develop skills that will enrich their lives and enable them to contribute to greater global awareness when they assume roles in careers and society.

 Successful students in German studies come from a wide variety of backgrounds and skills.
 Verbal and musical learners are especially likely to succeed in German.
 However, students with a background in engineering also have found great success.
-If you are curious about other cultures, enjoy reading, are interested in traveling and experiencing the world, or can see yourself living and working abroad for some time, you should consider majoring in German studies.
+A student who is curious about other cultures, enjoys reading, is interested in traveling and experiencing the world, or can see theselves living and working abroad for some time, should consider majoring in German studies.

 German-American Studies Certificate